amandeepmittal/amanhimself.dev/src/content/blog/atom-an-editor-of-21st-century.md

 ---
-title: "Atom - An Editor of 21st Century"
+title: 'Atom - An Editor of 21st Century'
 author: Aman Mittal
 pubDatetime: 2016-07-14T03:42:51Z
 slug: atom-an-editor-of-21st-century
 featured: false
 draft: false
 tags:
-  - tools
+  - notes
-description: ""
+description: ''
 ---

 The [Atom](http://atom.io/) I am talking about is not a small particle in the world of developers.
 Built and maintained by Github and the community, it is more than just an editor.